 R32 AP23 Co.
 Laois

-Cookies are small files that websites place on the device you’re using to browse the site.
-Cookies are commonly used to record some aspect of your visit to a site, such as choices you’ve made or preferences you’ve set during your visit.
+Cookies are small files that websites place on the device you’re using to browse the website.
+Cookies are commonly used to record some aspect of your visit to a website, such as choices you’ve made or preferences you’ve set during your visit.

 Our cookies do not store personal information such as your name, address, phone number or email in a format that can be read by others.
 The cookies we use cannot read or search your computer, smartphone or web-enabled device to obtain information about you or your family, or read any material kept on your hard drive.